beneath-hq/beneath/docs/usage/billing.md

 Every user and organization has a free quota included in their billing plan, and can upgrade to a paid plan to get larger fixed or pay-per-GB quotas.

-If you select a pay-per-GB plan, your monthly bill will include the next month's service and the previous month's GB usage.
-Note that the default pay-per-GB plans have hard caps to prevent you from racking up a planet-scale bill.
+If you select a pay-per-GB plan, your monthly bill will include the next month's base fee and the previous month's GB usage.
+Note that the default pay-per-GB plans have hard caps to prevent you from racking up a planet-scale bill ([contact us]({{< ref "/contact" >}}) to get a higher cap).

-All usage from services is counted against the project owner's billing quota.
-For multi-user organizations, each member user's usage is counted against the organization's billing plan.
+All usage from services is counted against the owner's billing quota.
+For multi-user organizations, each member's usage is also counted against the organization's billing plan.

 ## Billing periods